When you buy new homeschool curriculum, how do you know what you should buy?

 - I see it when the kids are making mud patties in the backyard under the semi-arid Canadian sun (yes, semi-arid, in Canada).

-- And I most certainly see it literally any time we leave our home, whether we chat with the post office clerk in our town or we take five plane flights into rural Africa for six weeks, a cessena flight to the artic ocean or attend a Chicago Cub game at Fenway Park where my son and husband run the bases.
+- And I most certainly see it literally any time we leave our home, whether we chat with the post office clerk in our town or we take five plane flights into rural Africa for six weeks, a Cessna flight to the Arctic Ocean, or attend a Chicago Cub game at Fenway Park where my son and husband run the bases.